 Responsibility for the majority of local planning functions formally transferred from the Department of the Environment (DOE) to Newry, Mourne and Down District Council on 1 April 2015.

-- Receive and make decisions on the majority of planning applications
+- Receives and makes decisions on the majority of planning applications

-- Produce a local development plan outlining how land in Down and South Armagh should be used and developed in the future.
+- Produced a local development plan outlining how land in Down and South Armagh should be used and developed in the future.

 Further information on how the public can participate in the planning process is contained in the Council’s Statement of Community Involvement (SCI). (see download section below)